 - Aged 16 -18 and not in full-time or part time school or college education or work-based learning, such as an apprenticeship

-- Educational under-achievers (having achieved or likely to achieve fewer than 5 GCSEs grades A-C
+- Educational under-achievers (having achieved or likely to achieve fewer than 5 GCSEs grades A-C (or equivalent)

 - Offenders and ex-offenders